 The directors are responsible for the other information.
-The other information comprises the information in the Group's annual report for the year ended 31 December 2016, but does not include the financial report and the auditor's report thereon.
+The other information comprises the information in the Annual Report for the year ended 31 December 2017, but does not include the financial report and the Auditor's Report thereon.

 Our opinion on the financial report does not cover the other information and we do not express any form of assurance conclusion thereon.